Skip to Main Content

 Men-Shirts | Headshot Preparation Tips for Men | Orange County Headshots

 Scarfs, by their nature, tend to be heavily patterned.
-Therefore, unless you desire your headshot to be more about your scarf than you, please select a scarf pattern that is not only simple but the color is muted.
-Colors to avoid are orange, yellow, and iridescent hues.
-If interested in learning about color psychology, the following is a link to my blog post, Tie Color Reveals The Man, which has applications relevant to scarf color selection.
+Therefore, unless you desire your headshot to be more about your scarf than you, please select a simple and muted scarf pattern.
+Avoid orange, yellow, and iridescent hues.
+Suppose you are interested in learning about color psychology.
+In that case, the following is a link to my blog post, Tie Color Reveals The Man, which has applications relevant to scarf color selection.

 Need help in tying a scarf?
-Here’s a helpful link that’ll get you up to speed in a hurry: 37 Ways To Tie A Scarf, or for a simpler version, check out 15 Ways to Tie Scarves.
+Here’s a helpful link that’ll get you up to speed quickly: 37 Ways To Tie A Scarf, or for a simpler version, check out 15 Ways to Tie Scarves.

 EYEGLASSES